 - No negative entries in your SCHUFA (German credit score)

-Furthermore, every bank and financial institution will ask for a particular set of documents before approving the loan.
+Furthermore, every bank and the financial institution will ask for a particular set of documents before approving the loan.

 In general, this includes: